Welland Canal Bridge 13: The bridge today, and the neighbourhood around it

 The bridge has become the symbol of the City of Welland.
 Even though the bridge towers no longer serve any practical purpose, their preservation has been given a priority owing to their historical significance.

 Welland is making a concerted effort to revitalize the downtown area.
 The new Civic Square is just a block to the east of the bridge, and an observation platform built beside the canal offers views of the bridge.
 Nevertheless, business has not flocked back to the downtown area.
 With the closure of many Welland industries and the resultant increase in numbers of persons in need, the downtown area has become home to organizations such as Goodwill and similar service groups, as opposed to significant private enterprise.

-Recently, a community volunteer initiative has reclaimed a neglected parkette along the west bank of the Welland Recreational Canal, just south of Bridge 13.
-Named "Guerrilla Park" by the volunteers, it has become a destination for one of the best views of this bridge, especially when lit up at night.
-It has also hosted a few art events.
+A community volunteer initiative restored a small park along the west bank of the Welland Recreational Canal, just south of Bridge 13.
+The volunteers named the space "Guerrilla Park", which hosted an Art in the Park event featuring local artists.

 Recommendations for development of the bridge include installing elevators to provide access to the top of the towers as a lookout.
 Whatever historical significance the bridge has, it remains primarily a utilitarian transportation corridor linking major east, west, north and south corridors in the city.

 The bridge has recently undergone a full structural re-coating rehabilitation in the summer of 2014.
 New LED lighting fixtures have been mounted on the bridge which can change colours to mark special holidays or occasions.